Last updated on October 26th, 2023

 - As per a study, a common belief exists among diabetics that they must not have grapes as it comprises sugar.
 It has been established that the fruit comprises sugar, which enhances an individual’s blood sugar.

 - Ingredients present in grapes decrease the levels of blood sugars.
-In a study, it was found that people who consumed 20 grams of grape extract daily had less blood glucose than the placebo group.
+In a study, it was found that people who consumed 20 grams of grape extract daily for 8 weeks had less blood glucose than the placebo group.

 - Another study found that resveratrol is an ingredient present in grape skins.
 It helps in increasing insulin sensitivity.
 In turn, improves the processing of sugars in the body and lowers sugar levels.
 Resveratrol helps in increasing the number of glucose receptors on cell membranes.
 Thus, exerts a favorable effect on glucose levels.